thosgood/this-weeks-finds/markdown/101-151/week149.md

 K(Z,2) is a bit more complicated: it's infinite-dimensional complex projective space, CP^\infty^!
 I talked a bunch about projective spaces in ["Week 106"](#week106).
-There I only talked about finite-dimensional ones like CP^n^, but you can define CP^\infty^ as a "direct limit" of these as n approaches \infty, using the fact that CP^n^ sits inside CPn+1 as a subspace.
+There I only talked about finite-dimensional ones like CP^n, but you can define CP^\infty^ as a "direct limit" of these as n approaches \infty, using the fact that CP^n sits inside CPn+1 as a subspace.
 Alternatively, you can take your favorite complex Hilbert space H with countably infinite dimension and form the space of all 1-dimensional subspaces in H. This gives a